 Offering customers credit plays an enormous role in generating revenue, but it also increases expenses and delays cash receipts.
-To minimize bad debts expense and collect cash for use in current operations, companies want to collect receivables as quickly as possible without losing customers.
-Two relationships are often examined to assess a company's collection record: accounts receivable turnover and average days to collect receivables (average collection period).
+To minimize uncollectible accounts expense and collect cash for use in current operations, companies want to collect receivables as quickly as possible without losing customers.
+Two relationships are often examined to assess a company's collection record: accounts receivable turnover and average number of days to collect receivables (average collection period).